alpc91/TransDA/README.md

 ![UMAP](figure/UMAP.png)

 ### Acknowledgments
-Some codes are adapted from [FADA](https://github.com/JDAI-CV/FADA) and [Swin Transformer for Semantic Segmentaion](https://github.com/SwinTransformer/Swin-Transformer-Semantic-Segmentation).
-We thank them for their excellent projects.
+This project is based on [FADA](https://github.com/JDAI-CV/FADA) and [Swin Transformer for Semantic Segmentaion](https://github.com/SwinTransformer/Swin-Transformer-Semantic-Segmentation).
+We thank them for their excellent open-source projects.